University of Texas School of Law: Hopwood v. Texas (1996)

-In 1992, plaintiff Cheryl Hopwood, a White American woman, sued the School of Law on the grounds that she had not been admitted even though her grades and test scores were better than those of some minority candidates who were admitted pursuant to an affirmative action program.
+In 1992, plaintiff Cheryl Hopwood, a White American woman, sued the school on the grounds that she had not been admitted even though her grades and test scores were better than those of some minority candidates who were admitted pursuant to an affirmative action program.
 Texas Monthly editor Paul Burka later described Hopwood as "the perfect plaintiff to question the fairness of reverse discrimination" because of her academic credentials and personal hardships which she had endured (including a young daughter suffering from a muscular disease).

 With her attorney Steven Wayne Smith, later a two-year member of the Texas Supreme Court, Hopwood won her case, Hopwood v.
 Texas, in the United States Court of Appeals for the Fifth Circuit, which ruled that the school "may not use race as a factor in deciding which applicants to admit in order to achieve a diverse student body, to combat the perceived effects of a hostile environment at the law school, to alleviate the law school's poor reputation in the minority community, or to eliminate any present effects of past discrimination by actors other than the law school".
 The case did not reach the Supreme Court.

 However, the Supreme Court ruled in Grutter v.
 Bollinger (2003), a case involving the University of Michigan, that the United States Constitution "does not prohibit the law school's narrowly tailored use of race in admissions decisions to further a compelling interest in obtaining the educational benefits that flow from a diverse student body".
 This effectively reversed the decision of Hopwood v.
 Texas.

 Admissions

-Texas Law is among the most selective law schools in the nation.
-For the class of 2019, 5,803 students applied and 17.53% were accepted.
-Of accepted students, 288 enrolled.
-The enrolled class of 2021 has a class median LSAT score of 169.
-The median GPA for the enrolled class is 3.80.
-Women make up 57% of the class, and 32% of the class identify as minority students.
+Texas Law is among the more selective law schools in the nation.
+For the 2023-2024 admissions cycle, 5,475 students applied and 854 (15.60%) were accepted.
+Of accepted students, 269 (31.50%) enrolled.
+The enrolled class has a class median LSAT score of 171.
+The median GPA for the enrolled class is 3.89.
+Women make up 46% of the class, and 41% of the class identify as minority students.
 The average age of the class was 24.
-Texas Law enrolled students from 25 US states for the class of 2019, with out-of state students comprising 32% of the class.
+Texas Law enrolled students from 30 US states—including D.C.

 Emphasizing its role as a public institution, Texas Law is required by the state legislature to reserve 65% of the seats in each first-year class for Texas residents.